AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 ## Chart Points

+By default, the events of legend items affect the chart: for example, when a legend item of a multiple-series chart is clicked, the series it represents is enabled or disabled.
+Conversely, you can also use the events of chart points to modify the legend and its items.

+### Multiple Series

-You can use the events of chart points to modify the legend.
-For example, in this sample selecting a point of a multiple-series chart or moving a mouse over it affects the appearance settings of its legend item:
+In this sample selecting a point of a multiple-series chart or moving a mouse over it affects the appearance settings of its legend item.
+The `pointsSelect`, `pointMouseOver`, and `pointMouseOut` events are used.

+**Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](individual_legend_items) section.

 ```
 /* listen to the pointsSelect event